USDAForestService/fs-open-forest-platform/README.md

 All contributors should use git-seekret (https://github.com/18f/laptop#git-seekret) to prevent accidental commits of sensitive data.

-Project specific rules are defined on the [This repository](/wiki/git-seekret.md).
+Project specific rules are defined on the [wiki](/wiki/git-seekret.md).

 #### Clone the repository